-Los Angeles has lots of cars, and traffic can be messy, so we don’t recommend driving to the Warner Bros Studios tour.
+Los Angeles has many cars, and traffic can be messy, so we don’t recommend driving to the Warner Bros Studios tour.

 However, if you must, the easiest way to get there is by using Google Maps.

-Enough parking for Studio Tour guests is available underground for the price of $15 per vehicle.
+Enough parking for Studio Tour guests is underground for $15 per vehicle.